-Pizza is a totally timeless and classic comfort food, and it can offer a flavor combo that all of your guests will love.
+Pizza is a classic comfort food, and it can offer a flavor combo that all of your guests will love.
 Take your pizza offerings up a notch by bringing in a wood-fired oven to get that smoky, crispy crust.

 Brussels sprouts are quintessential fall vegetables, so incorporate this fresh, seasonal option in a roasted dish at dinner to bring out nature's earthy flavors.